 EA is rethinking its cover now, as the entire game was announced while Ronaldo was at Real Madrid with him on the front.
 His move to Juventus has rather ruined EA's promo campaign.

 What platforms will FIFA 19 be on?

-FIFA 19 should also come to Nintendo Switch, like FIFA 18.
+FIFA 19 is also coming to Nintendo Switch, like the surprisingly good FIFA 18.
 But like that port, It’ll probably not include The Journey and full-on Frostbite graphics due to the limitations of the Switch’s hardware.